Coat of arms of Malaysia

 The coat of arms of Malaysia (Jata Negara Malaysia) is a coat of arms comprising a shield or escutcheon, two tigers for supporters, a crescent and fourteen-pointed star for a crest and a motto.
 As the Malaysian coat of arms descended from that of the Federated Malay States under British colonial rule, it resembles European heraldic designs.

 Design

 The coat of arms consists of a shield guarded by two rampant tigers as supporters.
 The shield is topped by a crest consisting of a yellow crescent with a 14-pointed "federal star", and includes a motto, on a banner, at the bottom.

-Crest or helm
+Crest

 The yellow colour of the crest, a crescent and a 14-pointed federal star, symbolises the country's monarchy.
-The crescent also represents Islam as the official religion while the federal star represents the thirteen states and the Federal Territories of Malaysia.
+The star crescent also represents Islam as the official religion while the federal star alone the thirteen states and the Federal Territories of Malaysia.

 Originally, the fourteen-pointed star represented the original fourteen states of Malaysia, which included Singapore.
 It was not changed when Singapore left the Federation in 1965, but it has generally been accepted that the 14th point represents the Federal Territories.